 That is unless that microwave owen has some emotional value attached.
 Take an example from an episode of the TV series How I Met Your Mother called “When Lily Stole Christmas” Marshall gifts Lily an easy bake oven which normally is far from a romantic gift as it gets.
 But in this case what made it special was the story behind that choice.

-Marshall was trying to figure out what gift to buy Lily on Christmas when his friend best Ted told him to buy her the oven because he remembered Lily telling him she wanted to own it ever since she was a little girl but her mother wouldn’t let her.
+Marshall was trying to find a gift for Lily on Christmas when his best friend Ted told him to buy her the oven because he remembered Lily telling him she wanted to own it ever since she was a young girl but her mother wouldn’t let her.

 Lily ends up loving the gift.
 And she had been mad at Ted but because of this gesture she forgives him.
 There is nothing more seductive and endearing than knowing that you’re being paid attention to.